How to install KDevelop

 or by installing the above packages through the Dnfdragora package manager.

-KDevelop, KDevelop-php (with docs) and KDevelop-Python are in the kde overlay.
-To install any just type:
+KDevelop, KDevelop-php and KDevelop-Python are available in the Gentoo package repository.
+Make sure to check the available USE flags for configuration.
+To install just type:

 You can download the KDevelop for Windows installer from the KDevelop download page.